GOSPEL TAKEAWAYS: 12 Most critical Christian apologetics and resources to share the Gospel

 - He gave His life to save sinners from the punishment of hell; His blood shed for the forgiveness of sins, once and for all time. ( 2 Cor.
 5:21; Rom.
 6:9-10; Heb.
 9:22)

 - Jesus resurrected to prove He has power over death.
-Those who believe will also resurrect to be with Him in heaven for all eternity.
+Those who believe will also resurrect to be with Him in the “new heaven and earth” for all eternity.
+While those unsaved to eternal damnation.

 2. Jesus is God

-Some religions claim to be Christian but do not recognize the divinity of Jesus—that makes them a cult.
+Some religions claim to be Christian but do not recognize the divinity of Jesus, making them a cult.
 “If Jesus Christ is not true God, how could he help us?
 If he is not a true man, how could he help us?” said Dietrich Bonhoeffer.

 → Read more Bible verses about the deity of Jesus.